 - T. E. Lawrence

-Cool scents of juniper and lapsed rainfall slipped by as he sat and contemplated life.
+Cool scents of juniper and lapsed rainfall slipped past as he sat and contemplated life.

 He wondered about the father he’d never gotten to know, about how his life might have been different.
 He was tired.
 Life in the desert dictated this.
 It also dictated that he would witness the extraordinary.
 In the daily mosaic of wind-brushed dunes, in the leisurely explosion of stars stretching across the horizon each night.